SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/desktop-client/preload-api.rst

 """""""""""""""""""""""""""""""""""""""""""""

 * channel - A string that represents the IPC channel.
-This should be the same as the ctrlChannel the Window class was initilised with.
+This should be the same as the ctrlChannel the Window class was initialized with.
 * callback - A function that is called when an IPC message is received from the main process.